Q: What is a clinical trial?

 Q: What can a participant expect?

 A: The specific study consent forms and additional clinical trial information will detail participants’ expectations.
-At Tribe Clinical Research, we believe clinical research participation should be collaborative with the participant’s primary care physician.

 Q: What is informed consent?